 Music is one of the most amazing things we as humans have created.
 It brightens dark days, powers a workout, and makes people dance like maniacs.
 It can start revolutions and spread ideas around the world thanks to the power of the interwebs.
 You might just be listening to music as you read this.

-I first found this group through the webcomic Johnny Wander and have been listening on and off for a while.
-This group gained some notice for their high energy music inspired by Megaman.
+I first found this group through the webcomic Johnny Wander and have been listening to it on and off for a while.
+This group gained some notice for their high-energy music inspired by Megaman.
 Seriously.
 Going off themes from the first several games, the band tells stories of a world ruled by robots.
 Their albums are musical retellings and reimaginings of the series, and I gotta say they’re catchy.
 Electronic synth and guitars with a backing choir and anthemic vocals?
 Sign me up!

 Many thanks to Loudwire for this one, I found this D&D power metal group through them.
 Reforged from two members of Gypsyhawk, Gygax pays tribute to the late Gary Gygax.
 In honor of his hand in the tabletop world, the group belts out tracks meant for high-tension encounters.
 The lyrics are laced with game terminology, spells, even a song dedicated to WotC’s beloved necromancer, Liliana Vess!

 Enjoyable power metal for the workplace or the tavern, Gygax is a worthwhile listen.
 A couple of tracks are eerily reminiscent of generic fantasy music, but that may just be me.
 Give the first album a listen, it might just liven up your next dungeon crawl.

 This is the strangest piece of music I’ve found in some time, and that’s not a bad thing.
 Born from a Yogscast short, this cover by Wind Rose showed up in my feed over the summer and impressed me on a few levels.